 Place a pillow under the patient's back.

-Turning over and placing the patient in the “lying on the stomach” position is performed by one sister as prescribed by the doctor; the patient is unable to help (Figure 2-40)
+Turning and placing the patient in the “lying on his stomach” position is performed as prescribed by the doctor by one nurse; the patient cannot help (Fig. 2-40)

-It is performed both on a functional and on a regular bed.
+Performed on both a functional and a regular bed.

-Usage in a forced or passive position; the risk of developing bedsores, a change in position.
+Usage in a forced or passive position; risk of developing bedsores, changing position.

-Prepare: a rolled-up blanket or bath towel, a small pillow, bolsters.
+Prepare: a rolled blanket or bath towel, a small pillow, bolsters.

-Explain to the patient the course of the upcoming procedure, make sure that he understands it and obtain his consent to the procedure.
+Explain to the patient the course of the upcoming procedure, make sure that he understands it and obtain his consent to perform it.

-Assess the patient's condition and environment.
-Attach the bed brakes.
+Assess the patient's condition and surrounding environment.
+Set the bed brakes.

-Lower the side rails (if any) from the side where the nurse is.
+Lower the side rails (if equipped) on the nurse's side.

 Rice.
 2-40.
-Transferring the patient to the prone position
+Moving the patient to a prone position

 Lower the head of the bed (or remove the pillows).
 Make sure the patient is lying horizontally.

-Gently raise the patient's head, remove the regular pillow and place a small one.
+Gently lift the patient's head, remove the regular pillow and place a small one.

 Move the patient to the edge of the bed.

-Unbend the patient's arm, press it to the body.
+Extend the patient's arm and press it to the body.

 Raise the side rails.
 Go to the other side of the bed and lower the side rails there.

-Place a folded blanket (towel) or small pillow under the patient's upper abdomen.
+Place a rolled blanket (towel) or small pillow under the patient's upper abdomen.

-Put one hand on the shoulder, and the other on the thigh, which are farther from you, put the knee on the patient's bed, placing a small pillow (protector) under it.
+Place one hand on the shoulder and the other on the thigh, located further from you, place your knee on the patient’s bed, placing a small pillow (protector) under it.

-Turn the patient on his stomach towards the sister.
+Turn the patient onto his stomach towards the nurse.
 The patient's head is on its side.

-Place a pillow under your shins so your toes don't touch the bed.
+Place a pillow under your shins so that your toes do not touch the bed.

 Rice.
 2-41.
-Transferring the patient from back to abdomen and vice versa
+Moving the patient from back to stomach and back

-Flex one arm of the patient elbow joint at an angle of 90 °, put the other along the body.
+Bend one of the patient's arms elbow joint at an angle of 90°, the other one should be placed along the body.

-Place pillows (or foam rubber in a case) under the elbows, forearms and hands.
+Place pillows (or foam in a cover) under your elbows, forearms and hands.

-Place small rollers next to the feet (on the outside).
+Place small cushions next to your feet (outside).

-Make sure the patient is comfortable.
+Make sure the patient is lying comfortably.
 Raise the side rails.

 TOXIC SUBSTANCES

-In a healthcare setting, nursing staff are exposed to various groups toxic substances contained in medicines, disinfectants, detergents, gloves.
+In a health care facility, nursing staff are exposed to various groups toxic substances contained in medicines, disinfectants, detergents, gloves.

-They enter the body in the form of dust or vapors in various ways (Fig. 2-42).
-The most common side effect of toxic substances is "professional dermatitis" - irritation and inflammation of the skin of varying severity.
+They enter the body in the form of dust or vapor in various ways (Fig. 2-42).
+The most common manifestation of the side effects of toxic substances is “occupational dermatitis” - irritation and inflammation of the skin of varying severity.

 In addition to occupational dermatitis, toxic substances cause damage to other organs and systems.

-Firstly, you should be aware that chemicals that have disinfectant properties can be replaced by cleaning agents and disinfection using high temperatures.
-They have equal or even greater efficiency and are cheaper.
+Firstly, You should be aware that chemicals that have disinfectant properties can be replaced by cleaning agents and disinfection using high temperatures.
+They are equally or even more effective and are cheaper.

-Secondly, protective clothing such as gloves, gowns, aprons, face shields and goggles, shoe covers reduce skin contact with toxic substances, and masks and respirators provide some level of protection against toxic dusts and aerosols.
-If rubber gloves in people with hypersensitivity provoke dermatitis, you can wear silicone or PVC with a cotton lining.
-Powders should only be handled with cotton gloves, but they do not protect the skin well when working with liquid chemicals.
+Secondly, Protective clothing such as gloves, gowns, aprons, face shields and goggles, and shoe covers reduce skin contact with toxic substances, while masks and respirators provide a certain level of protection from toxic dust and aerosols.
+If rubber gloves cause dermatitis in people with hypersensitivity, you can wear silicone or polyvinyl chloride gloves with a cotton lining.
+You should only work with powders using cotton gloves, but they do not protect your skin well when working with liquid chemicals.

-Third, the preparation of solutions of disinfectants should be carried out in specially equipped rooms with supply and exhaust ventilation.
+Thirdly, the preparation of disinfectant solutions should be carried out in specially equipped rooms with supply and exhaust ventilation.

-Fourth, you should carefully study the guidelines for the use of certain protective equipment when working with toxic substances.
+Fourthly, You should carefully study the guidelines on the use of certain protective equipment when working with toxic substances.

-Fifth, you need to carefully care for the skin of the hands, lubricate all wounds and abrasions.
-It is better to use liquid soap, dry your hands well after washing.
-Protective and moisturizing creams can help restore the skin's natural oils that are lost when exposed to certain chemicals.
+Fifthly, You need to carefully care for the skin of your hands, lubricate all wounds and abrasions.
+It is better to use liquid soap and dry your hands well after washing.
+Protective and moisturizing creams can help restore the skin's natural oil layer that is lost when exposed to certain chemicals.

-At sixth, If a chemical gets into your eyes, rinse them immediately and thoroughly. big amount cold water.
-If any Chemical substance got into the mouth, you need to rinse your mouth with water, in some cases it is recommended to drink a large number of water.
-Chemical preparations that have got on the skin should be washed off immediately, and if they got on clothes or overalls, change it.
+Sixth, If a chemical gets into your eyes, you should rinse them immediately and thoroughly. a large number cold water.
+If any chemical substance got into your mouth, you need to rinse your mouth with water, in some cases it is recommended to drink large number water.
+Chemicals that come into contact with the skin must be washed off immediately, and if they come into contact with clothing or workwear, they must be changed.

-Many medicines have side effects, about which there is information in the annotations.
-But, unfortunately, the effect of these unusual harmful factors on nursing personnel is often ignored.
+Many drugs have side effects, about which there is information in the annotations.
+But, unfortunately, the effect of these unusual harmful factors on nursing staff is often ignored.

-Medicines affect the sister's body in various ways: with direct contact - the use of creams and ointments without gloves, the contact of solutions with the skin and eyes; inhalation - crushing or counting tablets; when using aerosols; when hit in digestive system- through the hands or accidentally into the mouth.
+Medicines affect the sister’s body in various ways: with direct contact - the use of creams and ointments without gloves, contact of solutions with the skin and eyes; when inhaled - crushing or counting tablets; when using aerosols; when hitting digestive system- through the hands or accidentally into the mouth.

-It has been estimated that 1-5% of nursing staff are sensitized after contact with antibiotics, especially penicillin, neomycin and streptomycin.
+It has been established that 1-5% of nursing personnel become sensitized after exposure to antibiotics, especially penicillin, neomycin and streptomycin.

 Antihistamines (promethazine), chlorpromazine, aminophylline can also cause skin reactions.

-Some antibiotics (actinomycin D, myctomycin C, streptomycin) are teratogenic.
+Some antibiotics (actinomycin D, mictomycin C, streptomycin) have a teratogenic effect.

-Cytotoxic drugs have a negative impact on the health of nursing staff when the necessary conditions for safety are not met.
+Cytotoxic drugs have a negative impact on the health of nursing staff when the necessary safety conditions are not met.

 Indication: transport to the operating room for surgery.

-1. Determine how the patient's bed is located in the ward.
+1. Determine how the patient’s bed is located in the room.

 Read about how to prepare yourself and the surgeon for the upcoming operation.

-3. Place the wheelchair close to the patient's bed; one nurse should stand on the side
+3. Place the gurney close to the patient’s bed; one nurse should stand on the side

-4. Ask the patient to help healthcare workers move from bed to stretcher.
+4. Ask the patient to assist health care providers in moving from the bed to the gurney.

-Put the patient's pillow from the bed on the stretcher, follow the position of the patient's hands
+Place the patient's pillow from the bed onto the gurney, observe the position of the patient's hands

-(hands should lie along the body; if the patient is obese, then place your hands on the front of the thigh).
+(arms should lie along the body; if the patient is obese, then place your hands on the front surface of the thigh).

 6. Cover the patient with a sheet or blanket and tuck the ends under the mattress on the gurney.

-7. Transport the patient to the operating room, one nurse - At the head, the other - at the foot end of the gurney.
+7. Transport the patient to the operating room, one nurse is at the head of the gurney, the other is at the foot end of the gurney.

 Note.
 In the preoperative room, the patient takes off his clothes.
-The patient is transferred from the ward gurney to the operating room gurney in the same way as from bed to gurney.
+The patient is transferred from the department gurney to the operating gurney in the same way as from the bed to the gurney.

-Transferring a patient from wheelchair to operating table and vice versa
+Transferring the patient from the gurney to the operating table and back

 1. Explain to the patient the course of the upcoming manipulation.

-2. Bring the gurney with the patient into the operating room.
+2. Introduce the gurney with the patient into the operating room.

 h.
 Place the gurney close to the operating table (head end to head end).

-4. Get up from the side of the gurney for two nurses (from the surgical department) and from the side of the table - for two operating sisters.
+4. Stand from the side of the gurney for two nurses (from the surgical department) and from the side of the table - for two operating nurses.

-5. Bring both hands to the forearm towards each other:
+5. Bring both hands up to the forearm towards each other:

-standing at the head of the patient enclose right hand under the neck and shoulders of the patient, the left arm - under the chest (the hands of the nurses should join under the patient); standing by lower extremities patient, put the right hand under the pelvis, the left hand under the patient's knees (the hands of the nurses should join under the patient).
+those standing at the patient's head place right hand under the patient's neck and shoulders, left arm - under the chest (the nurses' hands should be connected under the patient); standing at lower limbs patient, place the right hand under the pelvis, the left hand under the patient’s knees (the nurses’ hands should be joined under the patient).

-6. Transfer the patient to the count of "three" (the command is given by one of the nurses).
-All four lift the patient and transfer them from the gurney to the operating table.
+6. Transfer the patient to the count of “three” (the command is given by one of the nurses).
+All four lift the patient and transfer him from the gurney to the operating table.

 Note.
-The patient is also transferred from the operating table to a stretcher.
+The patient is also transferred from the operating table to a gurney.

-The patient after surgery may remain for some time in a state of anesthesia or, being conscious, experience pain.
-When starting to shift the patient, it is necessary to know in which area the operation was performed, and also to remember about the delivered dropper or drainage.
+After surgery, the patient may remain under anesthesia for some time or, while conscious, experience pain.
+When starting to shift a patient, you need to know in which area the operation was performed, and also remember about the IV or drainage that was installed.

-Transferring a patient from a wheelchair to a bed after surgery
+Transferring a patient from a gurney to a bed after surgery

-1. Determine how the patient's bed is located in the ward (the wheelchair is located in relation to the bed: at an angle, parallel, sequentially, close).
+1. Determine how the patient’s bed is located in the room (the gurney is located in relation to the bed: at an angle, parallel, in series, close to each other).

 2. Explain to the patient the course of the upcoming manipulation.

 h.
-Choose one of the proposed methods for positioning the wheelchair in relation to the bed.
-Leave enough space to stand between the bed and the wheelchair.
+Choose one of the proposed methods for positioning the gurney in relation to the bed.
+Leave enough space to stand between the bed and gurney.

 4. Prepare the patient's bed.

 Note.
-If the operation was performed under local anesthesia, you need to put a pillow at the head.
+If the operation was performed under local anesthesia, you should place a pillow at the head of the room.
 If under general anesthesia, remove the pillow.
 The patient should be without a pillow for 6-8 hours.

-5. Stand between the bed and the gurney for three nurses.
-Bring hands under the patient to the forearm:
+5. Have three nurses stand between the bed and the gurney.
+Place your hands under the patient up to the forearm:

-the nurse standing at the head of the patient puts her right hand under the neck and shoulders of the patient,
+the nurse standing at the patient's head places her right hand under the patient's neck and shoulders,

-left - covers the opposite hand of the patient, as if hugging him;
+with the left - covers the patient’s opposite hand, as if hugging him;

-a nurse standing in the middle puts her right hand under the patient's shoulder blades, her left hand under the lumbar region;
+the nurse standing in the middle places her right hand under the patient’s shoulder blades, her left hand under the lumbar region;

-a nurse standing at the patient's pelvis puts her right hand under the lumbar region, the left hand under the patient's knees.
+the nurse standing at the patient's pelvis places her right hand under the lumbar region, and her left hand under the patient's knees.

-6. Transfer the patient from the wheelchair to: the bed on the count of "three" (one of the sisters gives the command).
+6. Transfer the patient from the gurney to the bed on the count of “three” (the command is given by one of the nurses).

-The nurse at the head turns around and the paramedics carry the patient in their arms.
+The nurse standing at the head of the bed turns around and the health workers carry the patient in their arms.

-7. Carefully place the patient on the bed, cover with heat and take the gurney out of the room.
+7. Carefully place the patient on the bed, cover warmly and remove the gurney from the room.

 Note.
-If the patient has a drain tube or other devices, another person is required to hold the drain.
+If the patient has a chest tube or other device in place, another staff member will be required to hold the drain in place.

 E.V.
 Barkhatova